Protiviti helps global energy conglomerate complete a complex integration of an E&P target

 Eleven-Step Category Management Process

-“Effectively integrating supply chain functions following an acquisition or a merger is a key element for oil and gas companies to realise the expected value and return from the investment.”
+“Effectively integrating supply chain functions following an acquisition or a merger is a key element for oil and gas companies to realize the expected value and return from the investment.”

 - Chris Monk, Managing Director, Protiviti